The Choice to Fulfill Destiny

-Mordecai’s actions attracted the attention of servants who informed the queen of her guardian’s troubling behavior.
+Mordecai’s actions attracted the attention of servants who informed the queen of her uncle’s troubling behavior.
 Esther quickly sent clothes out of concern for him since approaching the palace in mourning was not just frowned upon, but punishable by death.

 She may have hoped that in providing fresh clothing, Mordecai would come to the palace to speak with her directly.
 When he refused the garments, Esther was forced to send Hatach, one of the eunuchs, to discover the reason for Mordecai’s display of grief.

 Mordecai’s answer was devastating!
-He revealed Haman’s diabolical plot and provided a copy of the edict instructing Hatach to explain the situation clearly to Esther imploring her to plead for the safety of her people before the king (v.
+He revealed Haman’s diabolical plot and provided a copy of the edict instructing Hatach to explain the situation clearly to Esther imploring her to plead for the lives of her people before the king (v.
 8).

-Esther immediately recognized the gravity of the situation—it was a deathtrap.
+Esther immediately recognized the gravity of the situation.
+It was a deathtrap.
 Entering the king’s inner court without a summons was a capital offense.